kevinfjiang/FuncNotify/README.md

 ```$ FuncNotify sleep 5 --kwargs NotifyMethod=Print```

 To expand, create a `.env` file and a twilio account according to these [instructions](https://www.twilio.com/docs/sms/quickstart/python) (it's free!).
-Instead of hard coding variables or exporting them to your env, jusst put them in the twilio alerts section of your `.env`, skp installing twilio as it's already installed.
+Instead of hard coding variables or exporting them to your env, just put them in the twilio alerts section of your `.env`, skip installing twilio as it's already installed.
 Then try:

 ```$ FuncNotify sleep 5 --kwargs NotifyMethod=Text```